Lbrief/dazg-orbit-secure-inference-repro/README.md

 [简体中文](README.zh-CN.md)

-DAZG-Orbit is a source-first, offline-buildable reproducibility repository for two validated CIFAR-100 execution lanes.
-It packages the maintained C++ two-process runtime, fixed-point model assets, frozen evaluation inputs, bit-exact references, a minimal Python Q16 oracle, pinned dependencies, and fail-closed experiment runners.
+DAZG-Orbit is a source-first reproducibility repository for validated two-process fixed-point and homomorphic-encryption inference on CIFAR-100.

+The repository includes the maintained C++ runtime, frozen model weights, deterministic evaluation inputs, bit-exact references, a compact Python Q16 oracle, pinned dependencies, and fail-closed experiment runners.

+## Current release scope

+This public release currently provides the fully audited CIFAR-100 experiment lanes.

+We follow an **audit-first staged-release policy**: an experiment is added only after its source tree, model identity, preprocessing, fixed-point arithmetic, reference outputs, two-process execution, accuracy metrics, and build instructions have all passed the same reproducibility checks.

+CIFAR-100 is released first because it offers a compact but non-trivial 100-class benchmark for validating packing, ciphertext linear operations, activation semantics, numerical exactness, and accuracy preservation.
+Additional datasets, models, sample scales, and hardware profiles will be added as independent versioned lanes after they pass the same clean-build and validation process.

 ## Validated results